MicrosoftDocs/sql-docs/docs/t-sql/statements/backup-transact-sql.md

  *n*
  Is a placeholder that indicates that up to 64 backup devices may be specified in a comma-separated list.
 The number of devices in the MIRROR TO clause must equal the number of devices in the TO clause.

- For more information, see "Media Families in Mirrored Media Sets" in the "Remarks" section, later in this topic.
+ For more information, see "Media Families in Mirrored Media Sets" in the [Remarks](#general-remarks) section, later in this topic.

  [ *next-mirror-to* ]
  Is a placeholder that indicates that a single BACKUP statement can contain up to three MIRROR TO clauses, in addition to the single TO clause.